Expanded Access to Unapproved Devices

 - Authorization from the IDE sponsor, if an approved IDE exists.

 UCI IRB requires that, when possible, the IRB be notified in advance of the proposed emergency use of an unapproved device.
-The IRB notification is notified by completing the Notification Form: Emergency Use of an Investigational Drug or Biologic Product.
-There are two parts to this form.
-Part I must be completed prior to the emergency use of the unapproved device.
-Part II is required to be completed and provided to the IRB within five business days after the emergency use.
+The IRB notification is notified by completing the KRP Application for Emergency Use.
+There are two parts to this application.
+First, a new protocol application for emergency use must be completed prior to the emergency use of the unapproved device.
 The IRB Chair or Vice Chair will review and acknowledge the emergency use.
+Secondly, an amendment must be submitted for the same protocol to the IRB within five business days after the emergency use.
 Note that acknowledgment of the emergency use by the IRB Chair or Vice Chair should not be construed as IRB approval.
 IRBs are informed of Emergency Use situations during convened IRB meetings.